Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Games/Projects/Project ImmSys/Project ImmSys.md

 The "bricks" are B Cells.
 When a B Cell is destroyed, it releases antibodies.
 Antibodies track down nearby pathogens to slow them down.

+Pathogens ("the maker of suffering"):
+- Bacteria
+- Virus
+- Protozoa
+- Parasite

+Other dangers:
+- Cancer
+- Allergies
+- Autoimmune